imin-ltd/app-utils/README.md

 ### How to: Create Migration

-^ This is how you ensure that your app runs migrations when it starts.
+The above explains how you ensure that your app runs migrations when it starts.
 But how do you actually create migrations in your app:

 1. `npm install --save-dev db-migrate`
 2. Create a database migration:

   ```sh
   DATABASE_URL=postgresql://master:password@localhost:5432/db npx db-migrate create {{ migration-name }} --sql-file
   ```

   Note that the DATABASE_URL doesn't actually matter for this command.

 ### Sync migrations CLI